ngkamperlo/presentations/slides/react-typescript/Slides.md

 ---

 # Hooks
-Hooks let you use state and other React features without writing a class
+Hooks let you use state and other React features without writing a class component.
+Essentially its an addition that came with React Functional Components and introduced in **React 16.8**

+---

 ```typescript
 import React, { useState } from 'react';